elliottbolzan/SLogo/DESIGN.md

 2\. *The user tries to set a new image for the turtle, but the file is corrupted and does not load properly.
 The UI should display an error and abort changing the turtle image.
 How would the front-end use this API to achieve this task?*

 - To change the turtle image, `setTurtleImage(String path)` is invoked by passing it the the file path as a String.
-- When the front-end tries to open the image and gets an IOException, it will invoke `showMessage(String message)` to display an alert and inform the user that their is an issue with their file.
+- When the front-end tries to open the image and gets an IOException, it will invoke `showMessage(String message)` to display an alert and inform the user that there is an issue with their file.
 - Depending on the implementation, it may be necessary to re-invoke `setTurtleImage(String path)` on the previous path to properly reset the image, but in all likelihood this will not be necessary and will just be handled by the interrupt caused by the Exception.

 #### Back-end External: